-TennCare Medicaid Electronic Health Record (EHR) Provider Incentive Payment Program
+TennCare Electronic Health Record (EHR) Provider Incentive Payment Program

-In April 2018, CMS changed the name of the EHR Provider Incentive Program and the Advancing Care Information performance category of the Merit-based Incentive Payment System (MIPS) to Promoting Interoperability (PI) Programs.
-This change moves the programs beyond the existing requirements of MU to a new phase of EHR measurement with an increased focus on interoperability and improving patient access to health information.
-You will continue to see both names used interchangeably, but understand that each refers to the same thing.
-This rebranding does not merge or combine the EHR Provider Incentive Programs and MIPS.
+In April 2018, CMS changed the name of the EHR Provider Incentive Payment Program and the Advancing Care Information performance category of the Merit-based Incentive Payment System (MIPS) to Promoting Interoperability (PI) Programs.
+This name change moves the programs beyond the existing requirements of MU to a new phase of EHR measurement with an increased focus on interoperability and improving patient access to health information.
+This rebranding does not merge or combine the EHR Provider Incentive Payment Programs and MIPS.

 - EHR Incentive Overview – An introduction and history of the TennCare Medicaid EHR Incentive Program